 - On social media, highlight the stories of employees who display the types of behaviors you expect from employees

 - Make sure that senior executives are modeling the traits and characteristics that are expected from all employees — if bullying is tolerated at the top, it will be tolerated throughout the organization

 - Have a no-tolerance policy for workplace bullying, and make it well known

 In the interview process, make it very clear that the way to succeed at your organization is to work with others, not stomp on them.
 If an applicant believes they can’t get ahead by bullying, they’ll take their resume somewhere else.

 Be Aware of Types

-Bullying can be physical, but most often in the workplace it is verbal (insults, intimidation) or social (gossip, humiliation in front of others).
+Bullying can be physical, but most often issues in the workplace include verbal (insults, intimidation) or social (gossip, humiliation in front of others).
 Being aware of the different kinds of bullies may help you weed them out earlier on.
 Some of these bullies are: